cybeats/sbomgen/README.md

   https://github.com/CycloneDX/cyclonedx-gomod

 ## Multi-Language
-* According to the home page of the following SBOM generation tool, this tool is capable to auto detect a few programming languages and generate SBOM for the project.
-Please refer to the following link. https://github.com/microsoft/sbom-tool
+* According to the blog of the following SBOM generation tool, the tool is capable to auto-detect NPM, NuGet, PyPI, CocoaPods, Maven, Golang, Rust Crates, RubyGems, Linux packages within containers, Gradle, Ivy, GitHub public repositories, and more through Component Detection and generate SBOM for the project.
+Please refer to the following link for more information. https://github.com/microsoft/sbom-tool

 ## Additional Tools